Phonogram and Spelling Rule Quick Reference, 1st Edition (2011)

 Spelling Rule 31: We added Spelling Rule 31 to teach students about schwa:

 31.1 Any vowel may say one of the schwa sounds, /ŭ/ or /ĭ/, in an unstressed syllable or unstressed word.

 31.2 O may say /ŭ/ in a stressed syllable next to W, TH, M, N, or V.

 31.3 AR and OR may say their schwa sound, /er/, in an unstressed syllable.

 Why the change?
 Schwa is the most common vowel sound in English, and as we learned more about it we concluded that giving students clear, explicit instruction about what it is, why it occurs in our speech, and where they will find schwa sounds in English words was very helpful in teaching reading and spelling and in clarifying how the language works!
 Learn more at Introducing Spelling Rule 31 on the LOE blog.

 We continue to add new advanced phonograms as English continues to borrow new words from other languages and as we continue to make new observations in English spelling patterns.
-Most recently, we added 13 new advanced phonograms in 2015, in the 2nd edition.
+We added 13 new advanced phonograms in 2015, in the 2nd edition.
 In 2018, in the 3rd edition, we added three more: zz saying /ts/ as in pizza, j saying /ll/ as in tortilla, and ñ, which says /ny/ in words from Spanish like jalapeño.